Epitome87/Understanding-TypeScript-Journey/README.md

 ### Module Introduction

 We'll take a look at more modern JavaScript syntax, and how TypeScript handles it.
+These are features like let, const, arrow functions, destructuring syntax, spread operator, etc.

 ### let and const